 Legend has it coffee was discovered centuries ago by Ethiopian farmer, Kaldi, who observed his goats eating the coffee cherries and exhibiting strange and exuberant behavior.
 All of a sudden, they were full of energy!
 After the stimulating effect was discovered, coffee cherries and their beans began being passed across the globe.
 The beverage spread, gaining popularity.
 Different regions around the world began growing and cultivating coffee.
 In the 1600s, coffee took over as the favored breakfast beverage, replacing wine and beer.

 In the 1700s, coffee and tea were equally favored in the U.S. However, this dynamic changed when the events of the Boston Tea Party made it unpatriotic to drink tea.
 Tea was boycotted, and coffee became the substitute of choice; an effect that has had a lasting impression to this day.

 As consumption patterns changed over the years, so did consumer expectations.
 By the 1970s, the term “specialty” coffee was coined, and an interest in knowing and distinguishing coffee-growing regions began to take hold.
-Coffees with a single-origin profile became popular, such as our Private Reserve® Sumatra, which contains a deep, velvety flavor that is specific to its growing region.
+Coffees with a single-origin profile became popular, such as our Private Reserve® Brazil Santos Bourbon, which features the rare yellow Bourbon variety of Arabica beans which is known for its smooth, mellow flavor.
 Other coffees blended a variety of regions to create skillfully crafted flavors, like the Private Reserve® Founder’s Blend.